 Overview

-The Greek trailblazer returns for a fourth Laver Cup with Team Europe, having helped the team to victory at Geneva 2019 and Boston 2021, and winning his opening singles match at Laver Cup London 2022.
+The Greek trailblazer returns for a third Laver Cup with Team Europe, having helped the team to victory at Geneva 2019 and Boston 2021.
 Tsitsipas created history at Roland Garros in 2021, becoming the first Greek player to advance to a Grand Slam final, after which he hit a career-high No.3 in the world rankings.
-He repeated the feat at this year’s Australian Open, on both occasions falling to rival Novak Djokovic.
-He is a six-time Grand Slam semifinalist.
+The former world No.1 junior is now firmly established as one of the sport’s biggest and most entertaining stars.

 Off Court